elementary_vectors.functions

 • M – a matrix

-OUTPUT: Return a list of elementary vectors in the kernel of a matrix given by the matrix M. To compute the elementary vectors in the row space, pass false for kernel.
+OUTPUT: Return a list of cocircuits of the matrix M. These are the nonzero support-minimal elements in the row space.

 EXAMPLES: